Mercedes-Benz M291 engine: Engine

 The primary feature of the new regulations was the use of a 3.5-liter naturally aspirated engine.
 This made it impossible for Mercedes-Benz to use the engines from its previous Group C cars.
 Also, to produce similar power to the Group C cars a 3.5-liter naturally aspirated engine had to be very high-revving and be constructed from different materials in order to rev highly.

-Unlike Jaguar's XJR-14 who had the readily available and proven Ford HB V8 engine from the Benetton B190B Formula One car (the engine regulations for the new 3.5-liter formula were identical to Formula One), Mercedes-Benz had to design an all-new purpose-built racing engine and its M-291 3.5L Flat-12 unit was the result.
-The engine only produced about 550–600 bhp, compared to over 730 bhp produced by 5.0 litre V8 twin-turbo found in the C291's predecessor, the Sauber-Mercedes C11.
+As Jaguar was part of Ford since 1990, the XJR-14 could use the proven Ford-Cosworth HB engine from the Benetton B190B Formula One car (the engine regulations for the new 3.5-liter formula were identical to Formula One).
+Mercedes-Benz had to design an all-new purpose-built racing engine and its M-291 3.5 L Flat-12 unit was the result.
+The engine only produced about 550–600 bhp, compared to over 730 bhp produced by M119 5.0-liter V8 twin-turbo found in the C291's predecessor, the Sauber-Mercedes C11.